ava-share/Test/README.md

 This implementation is currently based on the Kitti-Dataset converted to rosbags.
 The 2D to 3D fusion/conversion relies on the intrinsic and extrinsic matrices provided by the Kitti-Dataset for the right camera.
 Please ask Pardis for more information on this.

 # Installation:
-- For LaneAtt pre-requisites and installation follow instructions found in laneatt_ros.
+- For LaneAtt pre-requisites and installation follow instructions found in laneatt_ros/src.
 - then in the root of the folder (your_path_to/Test) run catkin_make (or catkin build)
 - Finally, in your terminal run: source devel/setup.sh (or add this command to your .bashrc to be persistent)